ryan-ronnander/amdgpu-pro-opencl-installer/README.md

 **For GPUs older than Polaris (RX 460, RX 470, RX 480):**

 The 'amdgpu' kernel module is required to run the OpenCL components!
-If you're using the 'radeon' kernel module (default for 7900 series, 200 series, 300 series GPUs), you will need to blacklist the radeon module and add the following kernel parameters to your grub defaults: **_amdgpu.exp_hw_support=1 blacklist=radeon_**
+If you're using the 'radeon' kernel module (default for 7900 series, 200 series, 300 series GPUs), you will need to blacklist the radeon module and add the following kernel parameters to your grub defaults:

+ * modprobe.blacklist=radeon
+ * radeon.si_support=0
+ * radeon.cik_support=0
+ * amdgpu.exp_hw_support=1
+ * amdgpu.si_support=1
+ * amdgpu.cik_support=1

 Kernel >= 4.15 recommended.